Long-Scrolling Website Design: Balancing Aesthetics and Functionality

 1. Difficulty with Search Engine Optimization (SEO)

-One downside of long-scrolling websites is that search engines may have trouble loading and crawling all the content.
-When a page takes longer to load, search engines might not reach the bottom — and that means some of your content could be missed.
+Search engines may have trouble loading and crawling all your content.
+When a page takes longer to load, search engines might not reach the bottom and some of your content could be missed.

-Here ypu can have a look of another long-scrolling website:
+Here you can have a look at another long-scrolling website:

 Example of a long-scrolling website